Civil Engineering in Nampa, Idaho.

 Annexation volume reflects Nampa's continued expansion into Canyon County's impact area.
 The Specific Plan Preliminary category is increasingly active as larger parcels in the impact area move toward city absorption.
 The Ustick/Franklin corridor has been one of the most active development corridors in Canyon County, with multiple successful Bailey Engineering applications.

-The story that's reshaping 2026 hearings is fire station response time — see the callout below.
-It's now the most important emerging risk factor in Nampa's approval environment.
+The story reshaping 2026 hearings is fire-station response time — see the callout below.
+It's the most important emerging risk factor in Nampa's approval environment.

 City of Nampa links.